jan-david-fischbach/cgoertzel/README.md

 The C implementation is contained in `cgoertzel.c`.
 The Python wrapper around that C implementation is contained in `cgoertzel.py`.
 The script to build the code is `cgoertzel_build.py`.

-This is currently not a polished package, but rather a simple utility in the interest of flexibility and speed.
+This is currently not a polished package, but rather a simple utility in the interests of flexibility and speed.

 ## Getting Started